alphagov/hmrc-manuals-api/README.md

 On preview, the allowed image domains are expanded to include the preview www.gov.uk domain `www.preview.alphagov.co.uk`) and the preview asset domain (`assets-origin.preview.alphagov.co.uk`).

+# Manual tags

+Manuals can be tagged to topics on GOV.UK, so that they're easier for users to find.

+## How tagging works

+Tags are mapped by their content IDs to manual slugs based on the topics each manual refers to.
+This is done via the hardcoded CSV in `lib/topic_slugs_to_content_ids.csv`, from where the topic content IDs are sent to the Publishing API, and the topic slugs are sent to Rummager.
+The CSV contains three columns: `manual_slug`, `topic_slug`, `content_ids`.
+A manual can be tagged to multiple topics, and so the order of the content IDs has to match with the order in which the topic slugs are specified.

+There is a Rake task at `lib/tasks/manuals_to_topics.rake` to make the update process less manual, for the hopefully rare occurrence that we might change content IDs, or HMRC might change a manual's topics.
+It uses current data from the content-register to get the content IDs for topic slugs, and regenerates the entire CSV file with a `_regenerated` suffix for easy checking.